stacks-network/reading-list/README.md

 ## <a name='storage'> Storage Systems
 * [Efficient Replica Maintenance for Distributed Storage Systems](http://oceanstore.cs.berkeley.edu/publications/papers/pdf/carbonite06.pdf) (2006): This paper looks at replication strategies for distirbuted storage systems and tradeoff between false positives and rereplication costs, particularly in trying to accurately differentiate between nodes which have temporarily lost connectivity and those which are more permanently offline.

+## <a name='consensus'> Consensus
+* [In Search of an Understandable Consensus Algorithm](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf) (2014): This paper presents Raft, which is equivalent to multi-Paxos but much easier to understand.
+There have been dozens of real-world Raft implementations, some of which are in production use, within the couple of years that this work came out.